 - Principal (P): the loan amount in rupees

-- Annual interest rate: the rate quoted by the lender (you will convert this to a monthly rate in Step 1)
+- Annual interest rate: the rate quoted by the lender (you'll convert this to a monthly rate in Step 1)

 Step 1: Convert the Annual Interest Rate to a Monthly Rate

 Banks quote interest annually.
-The EMI formula requires a monthly rate.
+The EMI formula needs a monthly rate.

 Formula: R = Annual Interest Rate ÷ 12 ÷ 100